 We have a purpose-built running track which takes the children around the large sports field within our grounds.
 All of our children are encouraged to take part in the Daily Mile for ten minutes every day.

 Outdoor Learning Zone

-As part of our ongoing desire to put wellbeing first, the wider school community have been busily fund-raising to support the installation of a new wildlife pond.
-The addition of the pond, alongside our fabulous outdoor classroom, will provide even greater opportunities for the children to get out of the standard classroom environment and into the grounds of our beautiful setting.
+With thanks to our wider school community, last summer saw the installation of a wildlife pond.
+The addition of the pond, alongside our fabulous outdoor classroom, ensures we can provide even greater opportunities for the children to get out of the standard classroom environment and into the grounds of our beautiful setting.

 Follow the link to see some of the outdoor learning our children have been enjoying.

 When your child reaches their final year of Primary School, they undertake the role of a buddy whereby they support a new member of our school community to settle into the Reception Class.
 Throughout the school week, they will accompany their buddy to lunch and enjoy shared activities, such as reading with them.

 Children can access the designated quiet room for small group work and reflection.
 They always enjoy their time in The Hub as it allows a tranquil space whenever needed.

 'It makes me feel calmer because I know my worries will go away.'
 Eva, Year 5